-(8) Charges to Evaluate.
-Charges an owner or an owner's spouse is required to pay to evaluate the credit decision for an equity loan, that are not interest, are fees subject to the three percent limitation.
+$(8)^5$ Charges to Evaluate.
+Charges an owner or an owner's spouse is required to pay to evaluate the credit decision for an equity loan, that are not interest under §153.1(11) of this title, are fees subject to the three percent limitation.
 Examples of these charges include fees collected to cover the expenses of a credit report, survey, flood zone determination, tax certificate, title report, inspection, or appraisal.
-Our Comment: In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating §153.5(8).
-In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court defined interest as used in subsection 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate."
+Our Comment: In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating then existing §153.5(8).
+In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court affirmed this part of the appellate court's judgment and defined interest as used in Section 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate ... over a period of time."
+418 S.W.3d at 588 and 596.
 See Section II.H. for a discussion of these two decisions.
+In accordance with the Norwood decision, the revision to §153.5(8) adds the phrase "under §153.1(11) of this title" after the phrase "that are not interest" in describing credit decision charges that are subject to the three percent limitation.

-(9) Charges to Maintain.
-Charges paid by an owner or an owner's spouse at the inception of an equity loan to maintain the loan that are not interest are fees subject to the three percent limitation.
-Charges that are not interest that an owner pays at the inception of an equity loan to maintain the equity loan, or that are customarily paid at the inception of an equity loan to maintain the equity loan, but are deferred for later payment after closing, are fees subject to the three percent limitation.
-Our Comment: (1) In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating §153.5(9).
-In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court defined interest as used in subsection 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate."
+(9)6 Charges to Maintain.
+Charges paid by an owner or an owner's spouse to maintain an equity loan that are not interest under \$153.1(11) of this title are fees subject to the three percent limitation if the charges are paid at the inception of the loan, or if the charges are customarily paid at the inception of an equity loan but are deferred for later payment after closing.
+Our Comment: (1) In the ACORN decision, supra in Section II.H.2., the appellate court affirmed the trial court's judgment invalidating then existing \$153.5(9).
+In the Norwood decision, supra in Section II.H.1., the Texas Supreme Court affirmed this part of the appellate court's judgment and defined interest as used in Section 50(a)(6)(E) as "the amount determined by multiplying the loan principal by the interest rate ... over a period of time."
+418 S.W.3d at 588 and 596.
 See Section II.H. for a discussion of these two decisions.
-(2) This Interpretation neither gives an example of a fee "to maintain the loan" nor an example of what is meant by deferring payment to a later date.
-Would this post-closing paid charge include a charge include a in the loan amount?
+In accordance with the Norwood decision, the revisions to \$153.5(9) add the phrase "under \$153.1(11) of this title" after the phrase "that are not interest" in describing charges to maintain an equity loan that are subject to the three percent limitation and also make non-substantive revisions to provide clarity and delete redundant text.
+(2) This Interpretation neither gives an example of a charge "to maintain an equity loan" nor an example of what is meant by deferring payment to a later date.
+Would this post-closing paid charge include a charge included in the loan amount?
 It is unclear, but we believe that it does.
+(3) In the preamble to the proposed revisions to §153.5(9), published in the July 4, 2014, issue of the Texas Register, the Commissions stated, "[c]harges to maintain ... the loan that are not customarily included at inception because they arise due to subsequent events (e.g., nonsufficient funds fees, payoff statement fees, fees for an updated flood determination) would continue not to be subject to the three percent limitation under the amended text."